pddenhar/pddenhar.github.io/_posts/2023-06-14-replacing-gen-2-prius-battery-modules.md

 One final note for re-installation: I wasn't sure how the Prius would handle a fully charged pack, since it generally expects charge state to be less than ~80% or so (to preserve the life of the cells).
 With this in mind, I decided to slightly discharge the pack before installing it.
 I connected a 40W light bulb across half of the pack at a time and discharged each half for an hour, which brought cell voltage down from the maximum value.

-Otherwise, installation is the reverse of removal😉
+Otherwise, installation is the reverse of removal 😉